dbmdz/solr-ocrhighlighting/docs/external_storage.md

 the input document and retrieve just the parts that are needed.

-There is, however, one complication: Internally, Solr works with UTF-16 strings, where every character takes up exactly 2 bytes, which is also what the stored character offsets are based on.
+There is, however, one complication: Internally, Solr works with UTF-16 strings, where every `char` takes up exactly 2 bytes, which is also what the stored character offsets are based on.
-In a UTF-16 encoded document, given a character offset of `32`, you can obtain the character at this position by simply seeking into the input document at position `64` (two bytes per character) and reading the two bytes that make up the character
+In a UTF-16 encoded document, given a character offset of `32`, you can obtain the `char` at this position by simply seeking into the input document at position `64` (two bytes per `char`) and reading the two bytes that make up the `char`.

 This would easy, but almost nobody stores documents in UTF-16, since it is very space-inefficient.
 Most real-world documents will be stored in UTF-8, which is a *variable length encoding*, meaning